|Nutrition Facts (per serving)|

 - Peanut powder is lower in fat than peanut butter.

 - Other protein powders will work for this recipe, but you won't have the chocolate flavor.
 Try vanilla powder for a slightly nutty and sweet shake.

 - If you're using peanut butter instead of peanut powder, you can swap it for almond butter or cashew butter.

 - Old-fashioned oats are also known as rolled oats.
 Quick-cooking oats will also work, just measure out slightly less.
 Note that old-fashioned oats are slightly healthier since they contain a little more fiber and protein per cup than instant oats.

-- You could also add a small frozen ripe banana to this recipe instead of the ice cubes.
+- You could also add a small frozen ripe banana or frozen berries (raspberries and strawberries would be great) to this recipe instead of the ice cubes for a more complex flavor.
 Just add a little more milk so the shake is not too thick.
-Bananas make a great shake thickener and are a nice natural sweetener too.
+Frozen fruit is a great shake thickener and a nice natural sweetener too.
 Keep in mind that your protein powder might have quite a bit of sweetener already.